 If you were within Italy using a phone with an Italian SIM card, you'd simply dial the number: 055 294883.

-What kind of phone do you need to make calls within Europe?
-You can use your US mobile phone with roaming, which is often expensive--check with your carrier.
+For making calls in Europe from country to country you can use your U.S. mobile phone with roaming, which is often expensive so check with your carrier.
 You can buy a cheap cell phone in Europe with a local SIM, or, if you have an unlocked cell phone and are planning multiple country vacations, you can get a sim card in most countries from a store or kiosk.